• Tales from the Kitchen: Melted Chocolate Heart Brownies

 My short story, The Memory Keeper, received an Honorable Mention in the Writers Weekly Spring 2025 short story contest.
 I hope you enjoy it!
 The breeze carried a sweetness that hit Marianne before the fairgrounds came into view, bringing back a rush of memories.
 She paused at the edge of the gravel lot and pulled…

-In Search of the Lost Costco Muffin I’m dealing with a domestic crisis over here.
+I’m dealing with a domestic crisis over here.
 Someone in my household (name withheld to protect the muffin-obsessed) developed an all-out love affair with Costco’s famous jumbo chocolate muffins—the kind where you paid for one pack and got two boxes of eight.
-Yup, past tense, because they’ve recently…
+Yup, past tense, because they’ve recently been discontinued.
+Cue full-blown panic.
+The replacements…

 From Notebooks to Keyboard: How I Wrote My Way Into the Digital Age